 TXT Dictionaries Usage

 A TXT dictionary is a simple list of search text variants for a Static Text search element.
 You can access a TXT user dictionary both from the element’s Properties pane and from the code using the SearchTextFromFile function.
+Each line should contain one search text variant.
+You can use| (the OR operator) to construct phrases from words.
+For more information about specifying search text variants, see Static Text Element.

 XML Dictionaries Usage

-- You want to search for a keyword on documents in different languages.
+XML dictionaries are useful when you have different sets of data associated with the same entity and need to select a suitable set of data depending on the document’s features.
+Here are some typical use cases:- You want to search for a keyword on documents in different languages.
 You can compile lists of possible keywords for each language and put them into a single XML file.
 Then you need to detect the language of each document and request the appropriate list of keywords when setting up a Static Text element.

 - You want to check the values of several elements against lists of allowed values.
 You can compile lists of allowed values and put them into a single XML file.
 Then you can request the corresponding list of values from the code of each element.